Hirazuku/my-movie-browser-react/README.md

-# Todo List React
+# My Movie Browser

-Link for my website: https://hirazuku.github.io/todo-list-react/
+Link for my website: https://hirazuku.github.io/my-movie-browser/

 ![animation](gif/Animation.gif)

 ## Description

-This app was built for writing down your own goals, whether they're long or short term.
-You can delete those, who are already done or just mark them and hide.
-It was built using React for more simple syntax and more user-friendly interface.
-You can use it freely, even for shopping list etc. Enjoy
+This app was built for searching films and information about them.
+You can check actors, cast etc.

 ## Used Technologies:
 - Html